ScottKirvan/ScooterUtils/notes/USER_README.md

 [Developer Documentation](https://www.scottkirvan.com/ScooterUtils/).

 ## Enable the Scooter Utilities Plugin
+TODO:
+- [ ] update this with images and wording for Scooter Utils, rather than Niagara

 1. First open the Plugins menu by going to **Edit** > **Plugins**.